10XGenomics/loupeR/README.md

   <a href="#troubleshooting">Troubleshooting</a>
 </p>

-`loupeR` creates a 10x Genomics Loupe file from a Seurat object.
-10x Genomics Loupe Browser can visualize single-cell and spatial data from 10x Genomics.  *Only single-cell gene expression datasets are supported*.
+`loupeR` creates 10x Genomics Loupe files from Seurat objects and other 10x Genomics data in R. 10x Genomics Loupe Browser can visualize single-cell and spatial data from 10x Genomics. _Only single-cell gene expression datasets are supported in LoupeR_.

 ## How to Use